nasa/Common-Metadata-Repository/ingest-app/docs/api.md

       </errors>
    </error>
 </errors>

 ```

 Error messages can also be returned in JSON by setting the Accept header to application/json.

 ```
+General error case(schema errors, json syntax errors etc.) when path is not applicable:
+{
+  "errors" : [ "Invalid JSON: Expected a ',' or '}' at 3457 [character 7 line 91]" ]
+}

+UMM validation case:
 {
   "errors" : [ {
     "path" : [ "Platforms", 1, "Instruments", 1, "Composed Of" ],